Makefile & Container Fusion

 test/steps

-However nice it may look, this makefile assumes that there is g++
+However nice it may look, this makefile assumes that there is g++ with rapidjson header files and python

-packages installed on the running system.
+with pytest packages installed on the running system.
 This assumption list could have been much longer for

 real projects.